Parents' Frequently Asked Questions

 What should my child wear to attend classes at Pointe Works?

-Long hair should be tied back, preferably in a bun.
+Long hair should always be tied back, preferably in a bun.

 How do I pay for classes?